owncloud-archive/documentation/developer_manual/core/ocs-share-api.rst

 ============ ======= ==========================================================
 Argument     Type    Description
 ============ ======= ==========================================================
+name         string  a (human-readable) name for the share, which can be up to
+                     64 characters in length
 path         string  path to the file/folder which should be shared shareType    int     The type of the share.
 This can be one of: 0 = user,
                      1 = group, 3 = public link, 6 = federated cloud share